To share and not share a singlet: control qubit and nonclassicality in teleportation: Acknowledgments

 \section{Acknowledgments}

 The research of KS was supported in part by the INFOSYS scholarship.
-SH was supported by a postdoctoral fellowship of Harish-Chandra Research Institute, Prayagraj (Allahabad) when part of this work was completed.
-SH is now supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas program of the Foundation for Polish Science cofinanced by the European Union under the European Regional Development Fund.
 We acknowledge partial support from the Department of Science and Technology, Government of India through the QuEST grant (grant number DST/ICPS/QUST/Theme3/2019/120).